nocalhost/nocalhost.github.io/docs/config/configure-en.md

 ## Configuration in Configmap

 Nocalhost supports putting the configuration in Configmap, which helps to customize the association with the environment.
-For example, you can write some customized configurations in the deployment script or CD of the test environment.
+For example, you can write some customized configurations in Configmap and apply it througth the deployment script or CD.

 <br/>